satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 All the model descriptions go into
 `fedrec/modules <https://github.com/NimbleEdge/EnvisEdge/tree/main/fedrec/modules>`__.
-You can add your own folder of models as well and hook the registry with it.
+You can add your folder of models as well and hook the registry with it.

-We will create a file dlrm.py and write its implementation in standard pytorch code.
+We will create a file dlrm.py and write its implementation in standard PyTorch code.

 .. code:: python